openwallet-foundation-labs/tsp/docs/src/intermediary.md

 These two intermediaries both run the `examples/src/intermediary.rs` server.

-The `cli-demo-routed-external-pq.sh` script in the `examples/` directory creates two local end-points A and B, and then sends a message from A to B via the public intermediaries P and Q. To do this, it first sets up relations between A and P and between B and Q. Additionally, for the final drop-off to work, B creates a nested relation between B and Q, resulting into two nested DIDs B2 and Q2.
+The `cli-demo-routed-external.sh` script in the `examples/` directory creates two local end-points A and B, and then sends a message from A to B via the public intermediaries P and Q. To do this, it first sets up relations between A and P and between B and Q. Additionally, for the final drop-off to work, B creates a nested relation between B and Q, resulting into two nested DIDs B2 and Q2.
 The final route of the message from A then becomes `P,Q,Q2`, where Q2 will drop off the message at B2

 ### Running demo intermediaries locally